matteorinalduzzi/sparseSVM/README.md

           across data (framework of CONSENSUS OPTIMIZATION)
 - PART 3: distributed algorithm applied to a simple dataset of quasi linearly separable data in two dimensions and plot of the straight lines in the plane that separate the data (multiclass classification)

+To have a look at a complete execution of the project go to: https://www.kaggle.com/matteorinalduzzi/sparse-svm-linear-svm-with-l1-norm.